I woke up out of a dead sleep thinking of her.

 The one that got away was my best friend.
 I remember the day that she asked me, after Sunday school in the fifth grade, if I could spend the night at her house sometime.

-And in seventh grade, getting ready for a football game at her house, our cheer outfits wrapped around our small, self-conscious bodies, eyes glittering with excitement and, well – it was the late 90’s, so – actual glitter.
+And at her house in seventh grade, getting ready for a football game, our cheer outfits wrapped around our small, self-conscious bodies, eyes glittering with excitement and, well — it was the late 90’s, so — actual glitter.

 Sometimes we saw a lot of each other.
 Other times, for reasons only partially dictated by geography, she was surrounded with friends and activities in her life in town and I was alone a lot, excluded a lot, in my life in the country.

 But year after year, our friendship persevered.
 Through impossibly tricky teenage years, dating drama, parental tension, college, pregnancy, and marriage.
 We stood up in each other’s weddings, and for months before each one, we showed up for each other: picking out accessories, planning hairstyles, researching venues, carefully writing out place cards.